gsferreira/gsferreira.github.com/src/courses/xunit-csharp.md

 - Generating reports and integrating with CI/CD pipelines
 - Extending xUnit with your own attributes and reusable test libraries

-No fluff, no theory for theory’s sake—just the skills that separate juniors from seniors when it comes to testing in .NET.
+No fluff, no theory for theory’s sake.
+Just the skills that separate juniors from seniors when it comes to testing in .NET.

 ## Frequently Asked Questions